Upgrading Redis Enterprise Software

 - In the Management UI, go to the Cluster > Configuration page.
 The page lists the latest Redis version supported.

-If the Redis database versions are older than the version supported by RP, Redis Labs recommends that you upgrade your Redis databases.
+If the Redis database versions are older than the version supported by RS, Redis Labs recommends that you upgrade your Redis databases.

 To upgrade your database:

-- Ensure that all of the nodes in the RP cluster have been upgraded, as described in Upgrading nodes section above.
+- Ensure that all of the nodes in the RS cluster have been upgraded, as described in Upgrading nodes section above.
 Otherwise, you will not be able to upgrade the databases.

 - In the rladmin CLI, run the upgrade db command for each database.
 For additional details, refer to rladmin command-line interface (CLI).